Hannah Locklear | February 21, 2025

 You might think all hope is lost after finding out you're being sued.
 But there is still a chance to settle, even after you've received a court Summons.
 But this isn't true!

 Follow the tips and tricks listed above to reach an ideal settlement.
-Most importantly, though, make sure wait until after you've filed an Answer to the lawsuit to negotiate a settlement.
+Most importantly, though, make sure to wait until after you've filed an Answer to the lawsuit to negotiate a settlement.

-Often, debt collection companies will make an settlement agreement with you, and just when you think you're in the clear, go behind your back to file a default judgment in the court.
+Often, debt collection companies will make a settlement agreement with you, and just when you think you're in the clear, go behind your back to file a default judgment in the court.
 For this reason, make sure to file your Answer so that all your bases are covered.

 Here are some key points on what you need to do if you are served with a debt collection lawsuit for unpaid medical bills: